 Once received, the proposal will be reviewed by the Invited Paper Session Committee and a decision to accept or deny the proposal will be made in a timely fashion.

-In the Additional Notes field, please include any additional information that may be relevant to session selection.
+In Additional Notes, please include any additional information that may be relevant to session selection.
 This can include justification for why the session should be run and any other information you wish the committee to consider.

-In the Additional Notes field, please include a proposed maximum number of posters that can be accepted.
+In Additional Notes, please include a proposed maximum number of posters that can be accepted.

 If you have questions about submitting a proposal, contact MAA Associate Secretary Gerard Venema.